By

 Paint your cabinets

-When you’re using Dulux Quick Dry, there’s no need to apply primer to your surfaces: you can go straight in with your top coats, saving you time and money.
+When you’re using Dulux Quick Dry, there’s no need to apply primer to your surfaces: you can go straight in with your top coats, saving you time and money in your Bank Holiday decorating.

 1. Give your paint a good stir, pour it into the paint tray and you’re ready to get started.
 Wipe the surface of the door using a damp cloth prior to painting to help the paint flow, taking care not to over soak.